 Diastasis Recti awareness is a mission for me.
-Both men and women can be affected by it, however the demands from pregnancy can make it worse or even cause life time health implications.
+Both men and women can be affected by it, however the demands from pregnancy can make it worse or even cause lifetime health implications.

-For pregnant women the short term affects of Diastasis Recti include a ‘mom belly’, poor posture, and back pain.
+For pregnant women the short term effects of Diastasis Recti include a ‘mom belly’, poor posture, and back pain.
 Long term a weak Diastsis can learn to hernias, breech babies in future pregnancies, and long term ambulation issues.
 With that in mind, I hope you enjoy this guess blog from Restore Motion on Diastasis Recti.

 Most people know that the abdominal muscles can be toned and displayed as a “six-pack.”
 Fewer people know that the same muscles can also separate from each-other, right down the midline, forming a diastasis rectus abdominis (DRA).